-When a company first starts out, the founders aren't concerned with establishing a clearly delineated sales process; they're worried about getting any sales at all.
-The company’s scant sales team — often comprised of just a VP and maybe one or two reps — is often given license to get customers in the door however they see fit.
+When a company is starting out, the founders aren't concerned about establishing a clearly delineated sales process; they're worried about getting any sales at all.
+A young company’s scant sales team — which may be comprised of just a VP and maybe one or two reps — is often given license to get customers in the door however they see fit.

 As more reps are hired, opportunities become harder to monitor — some might even fall off the team's radar entirely.
 It's often unclear who's working on what and how far along in the buying process a certain prospect is.
 And with no standardized process in place, the buying experience varies drastically depending on which rep is working a given lead.

 When the sales process is suffering — or undefined — more rep training and coaching might do the trick.
 But an even better solution, according to experts, is to implement the best CRM software you can find.

 Just like the frame of a house, a CRM system can provide a solid structure upon which sales leaders can build consistent policies and processes.